IntersectAustralia/hcsvlab-docs/GalaxyCloudman.md

 **Install the JC Parser NLTK wrapper**

-    sudo apt-get install python-tk
+    sudo apt-get install python-tk -y

 Clone the repository

     sudo git clone git://github.com/IntersectAustralia/jcp-nltk-wrapper.git

 Now you need to find where NLTK is installed.
 This is likely to be something like `/usr/local/lib/python2.7/dist-packages/nltk/parse` - adjust paths below if yours is different.

 Copy the files under `/mnt/galaxy/jcp-nltk-wrapper/parse` to the python NLTK installation directory as per above

     sudo cp /mnt/galaxy/jcp-nltk-wrapper/parse/* /usr/local/lib/python2.7/dist-packages/nltk/parse

 Edit `/usr/local/lib/python2.7/dist-packages/nltk/parse/johnsoncharniak.ini` to point your installation of the Johnson Charniak parser, which should be ~/reranking-parser

     basedir: /mnt/galaxy/reranking-parser

 Edit `/usr/local/lib/python2.7/dist-packages/nltk/parse/johnsoncharniak.py` so that the `config.read` line points your edited copy of johnsoncharniak.ini

     config.read('/usr/local/lib/python2.7/dist-packages/nltk/parse/johnsoncharniak.ini')

 **Set up for displaying parse trees**

-    sudo apt-get install xvfb
+    sudo apt-get install xvfb -y
     export DISPLAY=:1
     Xvfb :1 -screen 0 1024x768x24 &
     sudo xhost +
     sudo echo "export DISPLAY=:1" >> ~/.bashrc

 **Install PsySound**

 Grab a copy of MCRInstaller.zip from the shared drive (or any existing server with the MCR installed).
 This is a large file (~400MB).
-Copy MCRInstaller.zip to the target server under the directory ~/MATLAB.
+Copy MCRInstaller.zip to the target server under the directory /mnt/galaxy/MATLAB.
 The file can be transferred using SCP or a similar mechanism.
+This will install MATLAB into /usr/local/MATLAB.

-    cd ~/MATLAB
+    cd /mnt/galaxy/MATLAB
     unzip MCRInstaller.zip
     sudo ./install -mode silent

 **Set up server environment variable configuration**

     sudo vi /etc/ssh/sshd_config

 Add the following line to `/etc/ssh/sshd_config`

     PermitUserEnvironment yes